dualface/quickserver/README.md

 ### 0.3.5

-- Adjust directory structure of project, make it more simpler and cleaner.
+- IMPROVE: Adjust directory structure of project, make it more simpler and cleaner.
-- Integrate lua-resty-http with quick-server.
+- FEATURE: Integrate lua-resty-http with quick-server.
-- Fix and mend some confinguration in nginx.conf.
+- BUGFIX: Fix and mend some confinguration in nginx.conf.

 ### 0.3.1
-- Fix bug: There should be an "actions" sub-dir in root of user-defined codes.
+- BUGFIX: There should be an "actions" sub-dir in root of user-defined codes.
-- Fix bug: Allow the type of response of HTTP is "string".
+- BUGFIX: Allow the type of response of HTTP is "string".
-- Improve: Support case-insensitive uri.
+- IMPROVE: Support case-insensitive uri.

 ### 0.3.0
-- Improve the implemnet of user-defined function, supporting sub-dir structure deployment.
+- IMPROVE: refactor the implemnet of user-defined function, supporting sub-dir structure deployment.

 ### 0.2.0
-- Support user-defined function via uploading lua codes by users themselves.
+- FEATURE: Support user-defined function via uploading lua codes by users themselves.
-- Support Http protocol for invoking interfaces.
+- FEATURE: Support Http protocol for invoking interfaces.
-- Docker becomes a new way which users can choose for installation besides shell script.
+- FEATURE: Docker becomes a new way which users can choose for installation besides shell script.

 ### 0.1.0
-- Support Object Store based on MySql 5 with JSON format.
+- FEATURE: Support Object Store based on MySql 5 with JSON format.
-- Support Index in Object Store.
+- FEATURE: Support Index in Object Store.
-- Implement Ranklist function based on Redis.
+- FEATURE: Implement Ranklist function based on Redis.
-- All interfaces is based on WebSocket protocol.
+- FEATURE: All interfaces is based on WebSocket protocol.